The Blog Social

 Pop-ups.
 Yes, they work.
 Use exit-intent pop-ups so you’re not interrupting the reading experience.

 Inline forms.
-Drop them in the middle or end of your blog posts where engagement is high.
+Drop them in the middle or at the end of your blog posts where engagement is high.

 Sticky bars.
 A non-intrusive banner at the top or bottom of your site keeps your offer visible without being pushy.